Healthy Homes Assessment Te Awa

 Home Assessments Te Awa for Rental Properties

-There are a variety of things to look over during the home evaluation to determine if your rental property meets the requirements of the Healthy Homes Standard.
-There are a few examples:
+There are many concerns you should look for during a home evaluation to determine if your rental property meets the minimum requirements of the Healthy Homes Standards.
+The most common are:

-The consequences of not having a Healthy Home with regard to lawful Residential Tenancies Act and consequently falling on the wrong side of a tenant services ruling could be significant for property managers and landlords.
-For professional advice, call today and book your rental property home evaluation.
+The repercussions of not having a Healthy home in relation to lawful Residential Tenancies Act and consequently getting on the wrong side of the tenancy services ruling can have a significant impact for landlords and property managers.
+For professional guidance, contact us today to schedule your rental properties house assessment.

 home assessments for rental properties